If you’re behind in your mortgage payments, you may be worried about losing your home.

 For homeowners who are facing court proceedings to repossess their homes, a national network of court mentors is now in place.
 This service offers support and advice on court proceedings, as well as direct referral back to MABS where a case is adjourned.
 MABS works in close collaboration with the Insolvency Service of Ireland (ISI) to deliver the court mentor service.

 MABS is also centrally involved in a new aid and advice scheme for people in serious mortgage arrears, as part of Abhaile, the national Mortgage Arrears Resolution Service.
+This service was launched in October 2016.

 The most important step you can take is to contact your creditors immediately to let them know that you are having difficulties.
 Then you will be able to work with them to deal with the situation.
 Otherwise the problems and the pressure from creditors will just get worse.